xwenn/Racket_Games/Frogger/README.md

 ### How to start the program:

-Download the Frogger folder, start the program from your terminal `$ racket Frogger.rkt` or open the program file with DrRacket and click Run.
+Download the Frogger folder, start the program from your terminal `$ racket Frogger.rkt` or open the program file with DrRacket and click **Run**.

 [Demonstration Video](https://youtu.be/H45emYuoKAk)